-How to Clip in Curly Hair Extensions
+How to Install Clip-In Hair Extensions | Curly Hair Extensions

 How To Clip In Curly Clip In Hair Extension

-If you’ve purchased a 110g set - you will receive 6 wefts, the 220g set, contains 9 wefts.
-The above demo uses a Curly, Dark Brown, 22'', 220g Bebonia set.
+If you’ve purchased a 110g set of clip-in extensions for hair, you will receive 6 wefts.
+The 220g set, contains 9 wefts.
+The above demo uses a Curly, Dark Brown, 22'', 220g set of curly clip-in hair extensions.

-- Your full set of Bebonia’s
+• Your full set of Bebonia clip-in extensions

-- A spray bottle filled with water
+• A spray bottle filled with water

-- A clip to section your hair
+• A clip to section your hair

-- Mirror
+• Mirror

 Step 1: Start from the bottom.